freakyfelt/could-could/README.md

 ## Contributing

 This library is mostly a proof of concept, but if you find it useful definitely fork and submit a PR against this repository.
 The project uses `prettier` and `jest` for linting and testing respectively.
 You can run tests, linting, and build by using `npm run release`.

+The package is broken into three major areas: the validator, the parser, and the resolver.

+* the validator checks that the provided resource policy matches the schema, has listed all potential actions defined in the constraints, and has an evaluatable set of constraints
+* the parser does the heavy lifting of turning a resource policy into a compiled Map of action => JsonLogic
+* the resolver accepts a policyStore and handles the runtime evaluation logic based on the provided action, resource type, and context